top of page

 LEARN FROM RELATIONSHIPS

-Relationships are useful mirrors in our journey towards wholeness (healing the Shadow) and unconditional Self-love.
-We often see in others what we think we are not, and we project judgments onto others that reflect our own shortcomings.
-Our judgement of others helps us understand what we don’t love about ourselves, and our projected admiration (or envy) helps recognize the qualities we have disowned within ourselves.
-All traits of our character, every archetype of the psyche, have a light and dark side, they can be overplayed or underplayed, they have both talents and weaknesses.
-Self-love requires acceptance of all aspects of our being, and balance of their opposite qualities.
+Relationships are useful mirrors in our journey to reveal and integrate rejected and unloved parts of ourselves.
+We often see in others what we believe we lack, and we project onto others judgments that reflect our own self-criticism.
+Our judgments of others help us understand what we don’t love about ourselves, and our projected admiration (or envy) helps us recognise the qualities we have disowned.
+Every archetype of the psyche has a light and dark side; it holds both talents and weaknesses; it can be overplayed or underplayed.

-We know when there is projection and therefore there is shadow work to do, when our evaluation of people or situations is not neutral, but rather it is accompanied by an emotional charge, in the form of reactivity, resistance, negative feelings or other form of suffering.
+We know there is shadow work to do when our evaluation of people or situations is not neutral but is accompanied by a negative emotional charge, along with reactivity, resistance, and judgment.

-We suggest the following exercises to reveal our Shadow, as those disowned aspect of ourselves that need reintegration in our psyche.
+We suggest the following exercises to reveal our Shadow, the disowned aspects of ourselves that need reintegration into our psyche.

 - List 3 people you admire.

 List down their positive qualities.
-Find examples in your life, even ordinary, when you have demonstrated these traits.
-Ask yourself what motivated you to express this quality.
+Find examples in your life, even ordinary ones, where you have shown these positive traits.
+Ask yourself what motivated you to express these qualities.

-For example, I admire people who have the courage to speak up, I think I don’t have this courage; however, I remember defending my son fiercely from a strict headteacher.
+For example, I admire people who have the courage to speak up; I don’t think I have that courage.
+However, I remember fiercely defending my son against a strict headteacher.
 When it comes to what is important to me, I can be very courageous.

 List down their negative qualities.
-Find examples in your life, even ordinary, when you have demonstrated these traits.
-Ask yourself what hidden treasures do these negative qualities hold for you.
+Find examples in your life, even ordinary ones, where you have demonstrated these traits.
+Ask yourself what hidden treasures these negative qualities might hold for you.

-I also despise helplessness in others and therefore in myself.
-I have now come to love and protect my vulnerable Self, with her gifts of sensitivity, empathy and compassion.
+I also dislike helplessness in others and, therefore, in myself.
+Instead, I have learned that helplessness often masks vulnerability, and I have come to love my vulnerable Self, with her gifts of sensitivity, empathy, and compassion.

 - Harmony of opposites

-Intend a 50/50 balance, if you have a rate for example of 5/95 intend to reclaim the expression of the quality rated 5.
+Intend a 50/50 balance.
+If you have a rate, for example, of 5/95, you may want to reclaim the expression for the quality rated 5.

 PRACTICE SELF COMPASSION

-This answer stopped my racing mind, I started laughing at the thought that I do not have a real way to measure my beingness.
+This answer calmed my racing mind, and I couldn't help but laugh at the idea that I have no real way to measure my own being.
 Is my cat good enough?
-Or have the tulips in spring achieved enough?
+Or have the tulips in spring already achieved enough?

-The first flowers appeared on Earth only about 100 million years ago, after vegetation had been there for much longer.
-They flowered when it was time for them to flower, spontaneously.
+The first flowers appeared on Earth roughly 100 million years ago, after vegetation had existed for much longer.
+They bloomed naturally when it was their time to do so.

 Self-compassion is the precursor of Self-Love.
-It says that you are perfect as you are right now, that you are perfectly where you need to be right now, at the stage of your Soul’s journey.
+It affirms that you are perfect as you are right now and that you are exactly where you need to be at this stage of your Soul’s journey.

 Practice radical kindness towards yourself.